bvalmont/Twitter-Sentiment-Project/README.md

 - Sentiment Analysis

-Prior to loading the data into Postgres, the tweets needed to be
+Prior to loading the data into Postgres, we needed to determine whether the tweets were positive, neutral, and negative.

 - Database Load